flr/doc/Template_Rmd/GUIDELINES.md

 - Introduction, what the tutorial will cover, mention relevant fisheries concepts the user should be familiar with if necessary.

-- Requirements, a lis of the required FLR packages, for example
+- Requirements, a list of the required FLR packages, for example

-The main body of the tutorial should consist oif combinations of these three types of sections:
+The main body of the tutorial should consist of combinations of these three types of sections:

-- Concept, explains a functionality, e.g. The Ricker stock-recruit model in FLCore
+- Concept - explains a functionality, e.g. The Ricker stock-recruit model in FLCore
-- Task, steps to carry out some task, e.g. How to load a CSV file into an FLQuant
+- Task - steps to carry out some task, e.g. How to load a CSV file into an FLQuant
-- Example - show a complete nalaysis using example data, e.g. Running FLXSA on ple4 and ple4.indices
+- Example - show a complete analysis using example data, and include useful plots, e.g. Running FLXSA on ple4 and ple4.indices

 The final section will contain:

 - References, with url links if possible.
 - More information, as in the template file.
-Please update author information and list all relecvant packages so that the version used is reported.
+Please update author information and list all relevant packages so that the version used is reported.

 ## Formatting conventions